krimple/honeycomb-custom-frontend-umd-build/README.md

 To customize the services provided, edit `src/cdn.ts` and mount the appropriate features.
 In this sample I am installing the OpenTelemetry ZoneContextManager.

+You do not need to build something like this unless you need to add additional non-UMD features to your UMD instrumentation file.
+For example, ZoneContextManager was not available as a UMD module.
+However, by building and bundling the module with rollup, you could access it.

 ## Using

 Copy the `dist/umd/index.js` file to your project or CDN location and serve it from a server.